ThiruEigen7/RAG-Chatbot-Using-Javascript-langchain-next.js-vercel-openai/README.md

-# RAG Chatbot Using JavaScript (LangChain, Next.js, Vercel, OpenAI)
+# RAG Chatbot Using JavaScript (LangChain, Next.js, OpenAI)

 This project is a **Retrieval-Augmented Generation (RAG) Chatbot** that provides accurate and contextual answers by leveraging OpenAI's language model, LangChain, and a custom database.
 It is built using **Next.js**, **JavaScript**, and deployed on **Vercel**.